Why today’s leaders must adapt to a changing landscape

 As businesses continue to evolve and adapt to changing trends, leaders must reflect and embody this transformation.
 An in-depth study from Gallup revealed that approximately 7 out of 10 employees are unengaged at work.
 44% of new hires leave within 18 months.
 89% are due to poor culture fit and 80% were dissatisfied with their direct manager.
 Turnover costs are estimated to be 100%-300% of the base salary of the replaced employee.

-Companies and leaders that haven’t started to make changes and embrace a new way of leading — focused on building and embracing diversity, equity, and inclusion in the workplace– have already fallen behind.
+Companies and leaders that haven’t started to make changes and embrace a new way of leading — focused on empowering employees and embracing more inclusive behaviors in the workplace– have already fallen behind.

-A New Way Of Leading.
-DEIB = ROI.
+A New Way Of Leading to increase ROI.

-Lack of diversity, equity, inclusion, and belonging is one of the most common modern problems that many workplaces struggle with.
+Adapting to the modern workplace is one of the most common problems that many leaders struggle with.
 And it’s no surprise.
 This is hard work that must be addressed at the root.
-But no matter how old-school you are, there is a compelling business case to be made for embracing a more inclusive leadership style and normalizing the DEIB language & behaviors of Diversity, Equity, Inclusion and Belonging across your organization.
+But no matter how old-school you are, there is a compelling business case to be made for embracing a more inclusive leadership style, making better decisions and strengthening relationships within your business.

 First, just to get it out of the way — you’re less likely to get sued.
-DEIB training improves protections for employees and for your company by creating policies that build a safer business environment, and can ultimately protect against lawsuits related to toxic work environments and employee/manager conflicts.
-Companies that utilize DEIB training and policies can save hundreds of thousands and even millions of dollars in otherwise avoidable lawsuits.
+Inclusive organizational behaviors improve protections for employees and for your company by creating policies that build a safer business environment, and can ultimately protect against lawsuits related to toxic work environments and employee/manager conflicts.
+Companies that utilize anti-bias training and policies can save hundreds of thousands and even millions of dollars in otherwise avoidable lawsuits.
 When we know better, we do better.

 Why Leaders Must Adapt.
 The leaders of tomorrow have already arrived.